IRS Appeals Process

 Gavel and books

 The IRS Appeals Process for collections began in 1998 with the IRS Restructuring and Reform Act.
 As a result of this law, taxpayers were no longer at the mercy of the IRS.
 The new rules prohibited the IRS from levying bank accounts and garnishing wages at will.
-And a formal appeals process was instituted to ensure that every taxpayer had the right to have their case heard in an impartial setting.
+And a formal appeals process was instituted to ensure that every taxpayer had the right to have their case heard in an impartial setting by an independent office.

 Nevertheless, very few taxpayers exercise their appeals rights each year.
 This is probably due to the fact the most taxpayers do not understand the tax appeals process.